A widow/widower or surviving civil partner may inherit some or all of their deceased partner's Additional State Pension.

 The maximum amount of State Second Pension (S2P) that widows, widowers or surviving civil partners can inherit is 50% regardless of when they were bereaved.

 Please note that there is a maximum amount of Additional State Pension you can receive.
-Therefore, if you have some of your own Additional State Pension and inherit some of your partner's, you cannot be paid more than the weekly maximum amount (currently £165.60 p/week 2016-17).
+Therefore, if you have some of your own Additional State Pension and inherit some of your partner's, you cannot be paid more than the weekly maximum amount which is currently £180.31 per week 2021 - 2022.
+This amount does not include State Pension top up.

 For detailed information, contact the Pension Advisory Service directly.